-8.2.1.1 Design Requirements
+8.2.1 Design Requirements

+This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
 A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
-This example is designed to the following known parameters:
+For this example, start with the following known parameters: